-¶ The service leader then invites those gathered to join together in time of led, mindful meditation.
-This lasts about thirty minutes and is concluded by ringing a bell three times.
+¶ The service leader then invites those gathered to join together in time of mindful meditation.
+This meditation lasts about twenty-five minutes and is concluded by ringing a bell three times.

-A time of led, mindful meditation
+A time of mindful meditation

-A short reading/reflection offered by the service leader

-A piece of music
+¶ A short reading followed by a piece of music.

-Candles of Joy and Concern

-At this point in the service you may silently light a candle for a joy and/or concern in your life.
+¶ Candles of Joy and Concern.
+At this point in the service you may light a candle and speak briefly of a joy and/or concern in your life.
 If you do not wish to light a candle please simply remain seated and the service leader will continue the service when it becomes clear no other candles are going to be lit.